Skip to main content

 Do & Don’t: What Makes a Senior Office Manager Letter Credible

-At senior level, recruiters scan for authority in seconds.
-They are not evaluating enthusiasm.
-They are evaluating control.
-If your letter feels operational, reactive or vague, it signals risk.
-Precision signals safety.
+At the senior level, recruiters scan for authority within seconds.
+They are not evaluating enthusiasm; they are looking for signs of control.
+If your letter feels operational, reactive, or vague, it signals risk.
+Precision signals credibility and safety.

 What Makes Your Letter Look Mid-Level